Document Type and Release Option

 This research focuses on matrix differential equations and their applications to computing systems.
 It consists of the analysis and programming of matrix functions, resulting in a collection of programs designed to solve these higher order systems.

 Butterworth, Evan D., "Symbolic Construction of Matrix Functions in a Numerical Environment" (2020).
-University Honors Program Theses.
+Honors College Theses.
 482.